Fulton County Library System Expands Curbside Pickup Hours and Adds Six New Locations

 - All items returned to the library will be placed in quarantine and will not be checked out to any library patron for a minimum of 24 hours

 All items picked up will be checked out for a period of 14 days for new books/materials, 7 days for DVDs and 28 days for all other materials.
-A very limited selection of passes will be available for checkout during curbside service.
 Residents are asked not to donate books at this time.

-In addition to curbside services, the Library System’s Ask a Librarian live assistance site will remain available for extended hours, Monday –Thursday 10 am – 8 pm, Friday and Saturday 10 am – 6 p.m., Sunday 2 – 6 pm.
+In addition to curbside services, the Library System’s Ask a Librarian live assistance site will be available during the same hours as curbside services, Monday/Tuesday, 10 am – 7 pm, and Wednesday through Saturday, 10 am – 4 p.m.
 Virtual Programming will continue on the Library’s social media channels by following @fulcolibrary.
-For more information about library services, visit www.fulcolibrary.org.
+For updates on curbside services, visit www.fulcolibrary.org/curbside.

 Please monitor our Facebook page for daily posts about library digital resources and how to use them.
 The library is featuring new resources every day along with instructions on how to use the digital library.
 Follow @fulcolibrary on Facebook, Twitter and Instagram to keep up with all online library activities.